 This policy applies to all personal data created or received in the course of Applied Business Academy business in all formats, of any age.
 Personal data may be held or transmitted in paper and electronic formats or communicated verbally in conversation or over the telephone.

 Who is affected by the Policy Data Subjects?

-These include, but are not confined to: prospective applicants, applicants to programmes and posts, current and former learners, current and former employees, family members where emergency or next of kin contacts are held, workers employed through temping agencies, research subjects, external researchers, visitors, and volunteers, customers, conference delegates, people making requests for information or enquiries, complainants, professional contacts and representatives of funders, partners and contractors.
+These include, but are not confined to: prospective applicants, applicants to programmes and posts, current and former learners, family members where emergency or next of kin contacts are held, workers employed through temping agencies, research subjects, external researchers, visitors, and volunteers, customers, conference delegates, people making requests for information or enquiries, complainants, professional contacts and representatives of funders, partners and contractors.